ltskinner/machine-learning/books/DICTIONARY_2.md

 - `cross products`
   - give you a new `vector`
 - `orthogonal`
-  - if `dot product` is 0 9aka the angle bw is 90deg
+  - if `dot product` is 0 aka the angle bw is 90deg
 - `orthonormal`
   - each pair of vectors is mutually orthogonal
   - norm of each vector is 1 (unit vectors)